SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 ## Privacy as Protection Against Exploitation

+### Effective Privacy

 To better manage this difficult trade-off between the need to address the parties to a conversation and the need to restrict the disclosure of knowledge of those parties to the parties themselves (i.e., privacy) we focus our attention on managing exploitably correlatable non-content metadata, specifically ***exploitably correlatable identifiers***.
-Thus if we can protect against exploitation derived from the correlation of identifiers we may achieve effective privacy.
+Thus if we can protect against exploitation derived from the correlation of identifiers we may achieve ***effective privacy***.

 Protection against exploitation via correlation provides a more gentle trade space than mere protection against correlation.
 The former is practical and amenable to cost-benefit analysis, but the latter is largely impractical.